binkley/kotlin-rational/README.md

 There are no run-time dependencies.

+## Platform

+This code is tested and verified on JDK 11 and JDK 13.

 ## Preparing

 Use `./mvnw` or `./batect build` to build, run tests, and create a demo